Find a Qualified Attorney Near You

 - Pain and suffering

-Say the bouncer hurt William's shoulder when he threw him out of the bar.
-William had to see a doctor and get physical therapy.
+Let’s say the bouncer hurt William’s shoulder when he threw him out of the bar, causing William to see a doctor and get physical therapy.
 An award of compensatory damages could include an amount to pay off these bills.
-William may also be able to recover for, among other things, the humiliation of being thrown out of the bar and the pain and suffering he sustained from personal injury.
+William may also be able to recover for, among other things, the emotional distress of being thrown out of the bar and the pain and suffering he sustained from personal injury.

 Punitive Damages

-William's lawyer will probably seek punitive damages.
+William’s lawyer could also seek punitive damages.
 Punitive damages are not intended to compensate you for a loss.
 They are intended to punish a wrongdoer for outrageous behavior and to deter others from engaging in similar misconduct.
 You need to show actual malice or reckless indifference to your civil rights.

 In some states, the amount you can recover is capped.
-In other states, there is no limit.
-In reality, the U.S. Constitution is the limit.
-But that almost never comes into play unless the punitive damage award exponentially exceeds the amount of compensatory damages.
+In others, there is no limit.
+The U.S. Constitution can limit punitive damages, particularly when they are grossly excessive relative to compensatory damages.
+It’s a rare occurrence, coming into play only when the punitive damage award exceeds compensatory damages by an exponential amount.

 Punitive damages are hard to get, as you need to show extreme and outrageous conduct.
-But in William's case, they are worth asking for.
+In our example, it might be a good idea for William to seek them.
 Throwing someone out of a bar because of their religion is quite offensive and could be considered extreme and outrageous.
-Likewise, it's unacceptable in our society and is the sort of thing you'd want to deter others from doing.
+Likewise, it’s unacceptable in our society and is the sort of thing you’d want to deter others from doing.
+William would have a decent chance of success.

 William may also be able to recover his court costs and attorney fees.
-In most circumstances, a party is responsible for paying their own lawyers.
-But, the Civil Rights Attorney's Fees Act of 1976 permits a judge, in their discretion, to order the losing party to pay the prevailing party's reasonable attorney fees.
+In most circumstances, each party is responsible for paying its own lawyers.
+However, the Civil Rights Attorney‘s Fees Act of 1976 permits a judge, in their discretion, to order the losing party to pay the prevailing party’s reasonable attorney fees.

 If William wins his case, he will be the prevailing party.
-But the bar could be ordered by the judge to pay the civil rights attorney William hired, as long as their fees were reasonable under the circumstances.
+The bar could be ordered to pay the civil rights attorney William hired, provided the attorney’s fees were reasonable under the circumstances.
 If the judge believes the lawyer charged too much, they can reduce the fees to what they think is reasonable.
+Some states do not permit recovery of attorney’s fees in certain civil cases.

 The example we used in this article is fairly straightforward.
-But most civil rights cases can be more complicated.
-For example, the line between a bar's legitimate dress code enforcement and illegal discrimination isn't always clear.
+Most civil rights cases will be a little more complicated.
+For example, the line between a bar’s enforcement of a legitimate dress code and illegal discrimination isn’t always clear.
+Bars may require certain types of footwear or ban some styles of jewelry for safety reasons.
+This seems reasonable on the surface, but legal action could reveal these are gender or religious discrimination rules disguised as “safety measures.”

 Can I Solve This on My Own or Do I Need an Attorney?